A Pinwheel Without Wind

-A Pinwheel Without Wind (烟雨红颜 (Yan yu hong yan)) is a 2002 Chinese romantic drama film directed by Liu Te-kai and starring Zhou Xun and Jeff Chang.
+A Pinwheel Without Wind (烟雨红颜 (Yan yu hong yan)) is a 2002 Chinese romantic drama film directed by Taiwanese director Liu De-kai in his feature film directorial debut and starring Zhou Xun and Jeff Chang.
+The film is based on novella Stop the Boat and Ask (停車暫借問) by Taiwanese writer Sharon Chung.
+It was released theatrically in China on February 26, 2002.

 Plot

 China 1945, a romance develops between the young Zhao Ningjing (Zhou Xun) and Lin Shuang-Ran (Jeff Chang), although they are distant cousins and Shuang-Ran is already betrothed.
 Each will seek to fight against there destiny to try to live each their romantic feelings.